With so many people working from home and getting extended screen time these days, chances are you would benefit from a standing desk.

 - Do you have to buy a new standing desk or can you convert your old one?

 - Are you stuck standing all the time or can you easily switch between sitting and standing?

 - Is it practical to do high-concentration tasks like writing while standing?

 I quickly learned that you don’t need a whole new desk.

 There are affordable standing desk converters that allow you to easily switch between sitting and standing.
 This was a simple upgrade for my IKEA desk, and it will work for almost any desk with a big enough surface.
-And with more of us working from home these days, it’s probably a good idea.
 Here’s how to make the switch.

 Note: This post contains affiliate links.
 Learn more on my Disclosures page (and thanks for your support!)